Searching and viewing CIs and relationships in CMDB Explorer

 When selecting multiple CIs for a custom group, be aware of the following points:

-- Select CIs that belong to different parent CIs in the hierarchy.
+- You can select CIs that belong to different parent CIs in the hierarchy.

 - You cannot select default groups.
 The default groups remain unselected.